 And what is that “something” you love about the music of East Tennessee?

 I love the musicianship, the harmonies, the “guts” of it all.
 The studio musicians & performers are amongst the best in the world, and that appeals to the Rush-loving kid in me.
 That musicianship, coupled with beautiful harmonies and a great turn of phrase, appeals to me.
 It is a perfect marriage.
 It is the sound I want to produce: simple & well-crafted.

 And why Rachel–I mean, as a singing partner?

-Actually, I was born in Florida but spent most of my childhood in Georgia and South Carolina.
 We visited a number of towns when we decided to move, and Gatlinburg won.

 I know that it sounds incredibly hokey, but the Great Smoky Mountains are breath-taking.
 As a family, we are just three of the hundreds of folks that came to visit the Smokies and just never left.

 What are your earliest musical memories?